 Creative Labs portable DACs are too mainstream, one needs to buy a specific brand which makes niche DACs, because every audiophile buys that obscure brand.
 Even if the quality control is bullshit.

-Affordable gear is still around and people from outside the hobby buy it all the time, it’s not eyecandy or worthy of bragging rights but it does the job, just like most mainstream cars and motorcycles do everyday.
+Affordable gear is still around and people from outside the hobby buy it all the time, it’s not eyecandy or worthy of bragging rights, but it does the job, just like most mainstream cars and motorcycles do every day.

-I understand why an audiophile magazine refuses to review a portable headphone amplifier made by a mainstream company, after all the reviewer would have to compare it with a very expensive model that would sound almost the same do to the law of diminishing returns in audio.
+I understand why an audiophile magazine refuses to review a portable headphone amplifier made by a mainstream company, after all the reviewer would have to compare it with a very expensive model that would sound almost the same due to the law of diminishing returns in audio.

 Said unwritten law says that after a certain price point you will have to spend large amounts of money to have very little improvement in audio quality.

-The cult of High-End gear will not end soon but it’s important that audio enthusiasts know about it and call out magazines, websites and blogs on their biased views towards expensive gear.
+The cult of High-End gear will not end soon, but it’s important that audio enthusiasts know about it and call out magazines, websites and blogs on their biased views towards expensive gear.